 Is there anything else you think women should know when it comes to reviving the practice of this ancient household remedy?

 Everyone who wants to try a vaginal steam should be aware of the effects of bringing on more fluid.
 The menstrual cycle does change afterward.
 It looks strange and different because its part of the healing process.
 Cleansing can sometimes be untidy.
 Ultimately, though, there will be less menstrual fluid passed.

 We have seen absolutely astounding and universal results from vaginal steaming.
 The results are clear.
 It’s right there!
 It really does a lot to relieve menstrual pain, and it doesn’t really matter what the problem is with the uterus, the vaginal steam is the classical Central American treatment.
 If anybody complains about any problem with the uterus, everybody says, “have you done your vaginal steam?” just like we would say, “are you drinking enough water?”

 Try a Vaginal Steam

 Vaginal steaming is easy, affordable and can be done at home.
-Learn the process of steaming in our Yoni Steam Ritual Guide.
-Then purchase your yoni steaming herbs and convenient yoni steam seat to get started!
+Learn more about the process of steaming in the Vibrant Souls Free Yoni Steam Training.
+Then order your yoni steaming herbs and convenient yoni steam seat to get started!